What codependency actually is

 You explain their bad behavior to others.

-6. Rescue mode
+6. Enabling and rescue mode

-Their feelings feel like your own.
+Their feelings feel like your own, and your own interests have faded.

 8. Permission requests